hyundai-robotics/doc-hi6-operation/book.md

 This function is used to output to the outside the robot lock setting status in `[Condition Setting]`.

-#### Field bus abnormal, and field bus idle

-When a fieldbus communication board such as CC-LINK and DeviceNet is used, this function is used to output the communication state to the outside.

 #### Battery \(backup, encoder\) voltage drop

 When there is a voltage drop in the backup battery to maintain the state of the SRAM installed on the main board or a voltage drop in the encoder battery to maintain the value of the encoder installed on each motor, this function is used to output to the outside.

-#### Torque monitoring

-This function is used to output to the outside the torque value that is applied to the six axes of the robot.
-The torque value that will be outputted to the outside is a % value in the multiplier of 1/2.

 #### Grease injection alarm